 The towns of Cajun Country hold a festival for nearly everything.
-Take the Giant Omelette Celebration in Abbeville.
-Or the Rayne Frog Festival.
-Or the Cracklin Festival in Port Barre.
-But one event might come the closest to summing Cajun country up: the Festivals Acadiens et Créoles.
+You can attend the Giant Omelette Celebration in Abbeville, the Rayne Frog Festival, or the Cracklin Festival in Port Barre.
+But the event that sums up Cajun Country best is the Festivals Acadiens et Créoles.

 Held each October in Lafayette, the Cajun capital, the Festivals cover the whole sweep of culture in the region, including its European, African and Indian roots.
-Since this is too much to capture in single festival, the event combines three festivals into one.
+By combining the different cultures, you get a true understanding of Creole background, history, and hertitage.

 The festivals emerged in the 1970s and are emblematic of the rehabilitation of Cajun culture that began at that time, from language to music to cuisine.
 "At the festivals, each component celebrates a different aspect of Cajun country’s culture," says Patrick Mould, a Cajun chef and one of the event’s organizers.